Narayani-Julia/crwn-clothing-nara/README.md

 - yarn add thunk
 - check where async behaviour is there in your code that you can move into an action driven flow
 - helps you not need to wait for async functions, but let your code operate based on whether it is in a loading state or not. so show loading and buffering pages
+- recommended to end the function name with Async so it is understandable that this is a thunk: export const fetchCategoriesAsync = () => async(dispatch) => {}
+- dispatch
+- try{
+  await
+  dispatchSuccess
+}
+catch{
+  dispatchFail
+}

+# Testing thunk
+- await Promise.reject(new Error('new error woops'))

 # Note: thunk and persist
 - you dont need to have both of them for a component because the older persist values will show up for a split second unessaccarily.
 - choose between the two
 - rather whitelist the reducers that actually need to be held onto

 # SAGA:
 - fire after the reducers have been updated,
 - yarn add redux-saga
-- either choose between saga or thunk
+- either choose between saga or thunk. theyre replaceable

 # redux-toolkit
 - helps remove boilerplate